hectarek/hack-tools/simple-load-test/README.md

 ## Overview

-This updated load testing script allows you to:
+This enhanced load testing script allows you to:

-- **Run the test for a specified amount of time** instead of a fixed number of requests.
+- **Simulate real user behavior** by randomizing User-Agent headers and introducing random delays between requests.
-- **Generate a log file** containing detailed information about each request.
+- **Run the test for a specified duration** or **number of requests**.
-- **Produce a summary report** at the end of the test.
+- **Generate detailed logs** containing information about each request.

-This enhancement helps in understanding the application's performance over time and analyzing any issues that may occur during sustained load.
+- **Produce a summary report** to help you understand how many users your application can handle concurrently.

 ## Prerequisites

 - **Python 3.x** installed on your system.
-- The **requests** library installed:
+- Install required libraries:
   ```bash
   pip install requests
   ```